donejs/donejs/tutorials/organizing.md

 ### Adding leaves to the tree

-In the previous example, we moved the code in <code>cms/cms.js</code> into an articles, images, and videos plugin.
+In the previous example, we moved most of the code in <code>cms/cms.js</code> into an articles, images, and videos plugin.
 Each of these plugins should work independently from each other, have it's own tests and demo page.